Welcome

 Review Criteria:

-Applications will be evaluated based on:
+Applications (100 points total) will be evaluated based on:

-- Project readiness
+• Project readiness (25 points)

-- Decarbonization impact (energy savings, emissions reductions)
+• Decarbonization (energy savings, emissions reductions) and policy compliance (40 points)

-- Potential for market demonstration or scalability
+• Potential for market demonstration or scalability (10 points)

 Note: Grant funds are provided after the building owner/representative participates in a round of financial coaching and a financial analysis confirms a remaining gap exists beyond available rebates, tax credits, and financing options.